melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 ### a) Copy across extended files to your local machine

-We have prepared some HIV simulation files that ran for a total of 20 nanoseconds, (which is still quite short, but long enough to show off the some of the techniques.)
+We have prepared some HIV simulation files that ran for a total of 20 nanoseconds (which is still quite short, but long enough to show off the some of the techniques).

 Copy to your desktop the precomputed data in the Snowy folder: **/vlsci/examples/namd/Namd_intermediate_template_finished**